alphagov/transformation-dashboard/_posts/2000-01-16-business-tax-account.markdown

 status: "beta"
-status-strapline: "In private beta.
+status-strapline: "In beta.
 This service is being built alongside [exemplar 15: PAYE for employees](/transformation/paye) and [exemplar 17: Your tax account](/transformation/business-tax-account)."

 status-discovery:
   - copy      : "Completed: Discovery --- Feb 2013"